mrtolkien/inhouse_bot/README.md

 `!leave all` removes you from all channel’s queue for all roles.

-`!won` scores your last game as a win for your team.
+`!won` scores your last game as a win for your team and waits for validation from at least 6 players from the game.

 `!lost` is the counterpart to `!won`.
-If there is a conflict in the last game’s result, the bot will ask for validation.

-`![won|lost] [champion_name] [game_id]` scores the game, and you can informs which champion you used for winrate tracking.
+`!champion champion_name [game_id]` informs which champion you used for winrate tracking.
 If you don’t supply the `game_id`, it will apply to your last game.

 `!view_queue` shows the queue in the current channel.

 `!view_games` shows the ongoing games for all channels.

 `!cancel_game` cancels your ongoing game, requiring validation from at least 6 players in the game.

+`!admin_score game_id winner` is an admin-only command that scores the game without asking for validation.

 # Stats features
 `!history` returns the match history of your last 20 games.